 The research being conducted in the Center for Water and the Environment spans a wide variety of water and environmental issues in arid environments.
-The challenges associated with water in the arid southwest are complex and intertwined, and can be represented by the vignettes shown in the figure below.
-These problems are inherently multi-disciplinary, multi-scale, highly uncertain, and not purely technical.
-They are so complex and intertwined that it is difficult for individual researchers to make major breakthroughs into solving them.
+The challenges associated with water in the arid southwest are complex and intertwined.
+These problems are inherently multidisciplinary, multi-scale, highly uncertain, and not purely technical.
 The purpose of the center is to develop collaborations between teams of researchers that can tackle these issues more effectively than individual researchers can.

 - The Watersheds theme investigates the impacts of watershed management on hydrologic processes and ecosystem services and how watershed management may need to change considering declining water availability.

 - The Treatment Technologies theme investigates biofilm-based wastewater treatment to protect receiving waters from nutrients and micropollutants as well as membrane-based water treatment to allow poorer quality sources like brackish groundwater and wastewater to be used for the potable water supply.

 - The Water and Energy theme investigates the interrelationship between energy resource development (such as in-situ uranium mining and hydraulic fracturing for oil and gas production) and water availability and contamination.